How to Help a Friend Who’s Struggling with Their Mental HealthReading Time: 7 minutes

 You might mention examples of your friend’s behavior that have you worried, such as their withdrawal from social activities, seeming sad or negative most of the time, signs of self-harm, or excessive use of drugs or alcohol.
 Once you’ve expressed your concerns, let your friend talk.

-- Practice active listening—focus fully on what they’re saying rather than formulating your next response while they’re talking
+- Practice active listening—focus fully on what they’re saying rather than formulating your next response while they’re talking.

-- Validate their emotions without belittling or minimizing them; you might use a phrase like “That sounds really hard”
+- Validate their emotions without belittling or minimizing them; you might use a phrase like “That sounds really hard.”

 - Ask open-ended questions like “Can you tell me more about how you’ve been feeling?”

-- Resist the temptation to suggest a diagnosis or offer advice
+- Resist the temptation to suggest a diagnosis or offer advice.

-- Assure your friend that you care about them and you’re there for them
+- Assure your friend that you care about them and you’re there for them.

-- Find out if there’s anything they would like you to do, such as helping them to access professional support
+- Find out if there’s anything they would like you to do, such as helping them to access professional support or doing household chores they’re not able to do right now.

 - Don’t pressure them to share more information than they willingly offer.